I Want Your Sex: Parts 2 and 3

-Parts 2 and 3 were recorded the following year during sessions at Puk Studios in Gjerlev, Denmark, as extensions to part 1 (which had been selected for the first single), with part 2 being the one with a "more New York club sound" (having been recorded with a seven-piece brass section), while part 3 was the "romantic" and "altogether smoother" counterpart.
-For the crossover points, the 56-channel SSL console (with 28 channels on either side) at the Puk facility would be used to bounce from the original multitrack on one side of the SSL onto the new multitrack slave on the other, and George would rehearse the musicians on a particular part before dropping them in on the new track.
+Part 2, being the one with a "more New York club sound", was recorded with a seven-piece brass section, while part 3 was the "romantic" and "altogether smoother" counterpart.
+For the crossover points, the 56-channel Solid State Logic (SSL) console (with 28 channels on either side) at the Puk facility would be used to bounce from the original multitrack on one side of the SSL onto the new multitrack slave on the other, and Michael would rehearse the musicians on a particular part before dropping them in on the new track.